Goldilocks and the Three Bears Activities for Kindergarten and First Grade

 Goldie and the Three Hares by Margie Palatini

-Goldilocks and the Three Bears Lesson Plans: Reading Comprehension Lessons
+Goldilocks and the Three Bears Visualization Lesson

+We start this Engaging Readers Unit off by visualizing!
+I love looking at these student illustrations.
+As primary teachers, we sometimes forget to be explicit with this comprehension strategy.
+After all, these are picture books, so young students can just look at the illustrators’ version… right?
 But what happens when these emergent readers move into chapter books?
 Have they developed this comprehension “muscle?”
-Please don’t skip this strategy.
-In fact, when I taught reading intervention to fourth graders, this was one strategy that was underdeveloped for those who struggled with comprehension.
+Please don’t skip these valuable lessons.
+In fact, when I taught reading intervention to fourth graders, this was one of the important skills that was underdeveloped for those who struggled with comprehension.
 It is so important, don’t skip it.

 Goldilocks and the Three Bears Sequencing Activities

-After the cards are in order, students get with their partners and practice orally retelling the story.
+After the picture cards are put in order by the sequence of events, students get with their partners and practice orally retelling the story.
 This activity provides extra practice for oral language development.
 Kindergarten and first grade students, have picture illustrations to look at should they get stuck.
-You will start to hear students repeat the repetitive phrases, but we also ask students to synthesize the story and include their own words as well.

 Once they have had the chance to retell the story for a few minutes, then students complete the retelling activity in their notebooks.